S1roha-1331/Fnal_Project_25_for_Program_Design_II/README.md

 ![Build Status](https://img.shields.io/badge/Build-Passing-brightgreen)
 ![Platform](https://img.shields.io/badge/Platform-PC-blue)

+> [!IMPORTANT]
+> The game is still in a very early stage development, please do not expect anything amazing.

+> [!CAUTION]
+> The preview and the game on main branch have lots of bugs and some features are not full functional.

 A <span style="color:crimson">**challenging**</span> roguelike survival game built in <span style="color:blue">**Unity**</span> where every run is different and death means starting over!

 <div align="center">